 What We Did

-The project achieves a rich, nuanced dialogue between new and old.
+In the interiors, we used historic preservation guidelines to our advantage and achieved a rich, nuanced dialogue between new and old.
 In some locations, the two are carefully delineated.
 In others, modern interventions blend in and take a backseat to historic character.
-Throughout the building, transparency and compatible finishes allow space to flow freely.
-To maintain the large volumes’ spatial continuity, the design locates new enclosed areas at the building’s core and terminates their walls well below the ceiling plane.
-Extensive glass and poly-carbonate interior partitions allow light penetration deep into the building and maintain open visual connection throughout each floor level.
+Throughout the building, transparent and compatible finishes allow the space to flow freely.
+To maintain spatial continuity, we located new enclosed areas at the building’s core, stopping the walls below the ceiling plane.
+Extensive glass and polycarbonate finishes allow light to reach deep into the building and maintain an open visual connection throughout each floor.